stitchdata/docs/_saas-integrations/harvest-forecast/harvest-forecast-latest.md

 setup-steps:
   - title: "add integration"
     content: |
       4. Enter your Harvest Forecast account ID in the **Harvest Forecast Account ID** field.
-For example: if your Harvest Forecast account shows the URL as `forecastapp.com/123456/schedule/projects`, you'd enter `123456` in this field.
+For example: If your Harvest Forecast account shows the URL as `forecastapp.com/123456/schedule/projects`, you'd enter `123456` in this field.
   - title: "historical sync"
   - title: "replication frequency"
   - title: "Authorize Stitch to Access Harvest Forecast"